pigeon-nation/InternetKit/README.md

 \
 With all these features, InternetKit is a good server ***and*** client framework for all your internet needs.

+## Installation
+Currently, this is not on PyPi.
+Just download as a zip and move to the site-packages folder.
+Sorry for the inconvinience.
+This is just because this is being rapidly updated.

 ## Basic Usage
 Where do we start?
 Well, first of all, lets take a look at a simple socket example: